Public Value Atlas 2019:

 If the respondents knew at least three of the listed organizations, they were invited to evaluate the public value contribution of the randomly selected individual organizations according to the four dimensions: quality of life, task fulfillment, social cohesion, and morality.
-Both samples were drawn randomly, and were proportionally stratified and representative of the population (according to the current data of the Swiss Federal Statistical Office) in terms of gender, age, level of education, and region of residence.
+The samples were drawn randomly, and were proportionally stratified and representative of the population (according to the current data of the Swiss Federal Statistical Office) in terms of gender, age, level of education, and region of residence.
 During the analysis, different response rates in various strata were monitored and balanced by additional disproportionally stratified random samples.
-Owing to the questionnaire-specific screening categories, there were only minor deviations in the representative distribution concerning age (± 3 percent) and region of residence (± 4 percent).
-The quotas with regard to gender and education were maintained without deviations (deviations in 2014: age ± 3 percent, region of residence and education ± 5 percent).

-The respondents are all registered on the market research institute intervista ’s online panel, which has more than 75,000 registered participants and is subject to continuous quality control.
+The respondents are all registered on the market research institute intervista’s online panel, which has approximately 100,000 registered participants and is subject to continuous quality control.

 The selection of the analyzed companies and organizations was conducted in two steps.